GTFB/Altrp/README.md

 + Update Related Models Data in Forms
 + Element States in Editor
 + Clear All History for Templates
++ Pagination and Quick Actions for Templates Page

 ### 0.5.0
 + Add Delete/Edit Form Action to Button Widget